algobulls/pyalgostrategypool/README.md

     1. If the above doesn't helpo, you can take help from Team AlgoBulls for the same over a phone call/whatsapp/screen share.
 1. Ensure you have followed these coding guidelines:
     1. Your code should be [PEP-8](https://www.python.org/dev/peps/pep-0008/) compliant.
 You can use tools like [PyCharm](https://www.jetbrains.com/pycharm/download/) to help you quickly comply with PEP-8.
-    1. Your code should be [PEP-8](https://www.python.org/dev/peps/pep-0008/) compliant.
-You can use tools like [PyCharm]() to help you quickly comply with PEP-8.
 1. [Send a pull request][pr] from your fork’s branch to our `master` branch.
 1. If your changes are good, they would be accepted and merged with the `master` branch.